tfrederiksen/inelastica/README.md

 # Inelastica #

-__Inelastica__ is both the name of this whole Python package as well as of an included script to compute inelastic transport characteristics.
+__Inelastica__ is both the name of this whole Python package as well as that of an included script to compute inelastic transport characteristics.
 __Inelastica__ is based on the [SIESTA/TranSIESTA][siesta] DFT codes.

 The project was initiated around 2003-2005 by Thomas Frederiksen and Magnus Paulsson